Need a Deck Built?

 Composite has become popular because it is durable and doesn’t require much maintenance.
 Installation requires understanding the hidden fastening system many brands use.
 Because that can get complex, composite brands like Trex keep lists of approved contractors who have the experience needed for the build.

 Building a roof deck can transform your home’s exterior space.
 For this type of project, installation and accessibility are usually complicated.
 Specialized contractors have roofing experience that allow them to consider the entirety of the construction.
-You need a pro who knows how to get the materials to the roof and how to build reliable support on unusual pitches.
+You need a pro who knows how to get the materials to the roof and how to build reliable support on unusual pitches—all while keeping your roof watertight.

 Pool surrounds and patios are sometimes used interchangeably, but are typically very different from each other.
 Understanding the basic differences between decks and patios has to precede finding the right pro for the project.